danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 }
 ```

-Finally, the result will be displayed on the screen with the `gotData()` function.
+Finally, the result will be displayed on the screen with the `gotData()` function. (ml5 library also checks for errors with the argument `err`.

 ```javascript
 function gotData(err, result) {